Castux/code-club/brainfuck/README.md

 - Requires Lua 5.2, Lua 5.3 or luajit
 - `-debug` will output the BF code with annotations of which sections correspond to which functions.
 Since these annotations do not contain any BF characters, they will be safely ignored by most interpreters.
-- `-run` will execute the BF code with the `bf.lua` library instead of printing it.
+- `-run` will execute the BF code with the `opt-bf.lua` library instead of printing it.

 ## Performance considerations